-Your iPad’s passcode is your device’s best bet at security.
-Most people have set their iPad to automatically lock when they are not using it but a passcode increases the level of security, ensuring that the device will remain inaccessible to any person without the passcode.
+Your iPad's passcode is your device's best bet at security.
+Most people have set their iPad to automatically lock when they are not using it.
+The passcode increases the level of security, ensuring that the device will remain inaccessible to any person without the passcode.

 The flipside of course comes in when you forget your passcode or lose the iPad.
 If at any time you need to reset the iPad and you've forgotten the passcode, the process can seem daunting and almost impossible.
 In this article, we are going to be looking at the various solutions to this very unique problem.

 In the event that your iPad is lost, you may need to reset it to protect the data on the device.
-If you don’t know the passcode and you don’t have access to a computer, you can use the Find my iPhone feature to reset the iPad.
-It is important to note however that this method will only work if Find my iPhone was enabled on the iPad.
+If you don't know the passcode and you don't have access to a computer, you can use the Find My iPad feature to reset the iPad.
+It is important to note however that this method will only work if Find My iPad was enabled on the iPad.

-If you had enabled “Find my iPhone” on the iPad you want to reset, follow these simple steps;
+If you had enabled "Find My iPad" on the iPad you want to reset, follow these simple steps;

-Step 2: Once logged in, go to “Find my iPhone” section and when you click on it a map will open.
+Once logged in, go to "Find My iPhone" section and when you click on it, a map will open.

 There are several ways to reset an iPad without Passcode.
 The following are two of the most effective:

 The other way to reset an iPad when you don't have a passcode is to use a third-party tool that can help you gain access to the iPad and reset the device without having a passcode.
 One of the most common tools for this purpose is FoneGeek iPhone Passcode Unlocker.
 Here's how you can use this powerful iPhone Unlocker tool to reset iPad without passcode:

 Step 1: Download FoneGeek iPhone Passcode Unlocker and install it on your computer.
 Launch the program after successful installation and then connect the iPad to the computer using an USB cable.
 The program should detect the device.